Tournament Of Champions

 The Tournament of Champions is more than just another Global Round.
 You’ll have the chance to interact with and learn directly from Yale students and faculty.
 You’ll attend a special panel on college life and on how to leverage your World Scholar’s Cup experience as part of your admissions portfolio.
 You’ll eat Yale dining hall food.
 You’ll meet our keynote speakers, including a Yale University professor.
 And you’ll come away knowing what it’s like to be a student at one of the world’s greatest universities.

-Due to venue restrictions, access to theaters and other venues will only be guaranteed, and likely restricted, to scholars and a limited number of registered adults per delegation.
-Only judges and participants will be allowed inside debate buildings.
+Due to venue restrictions, access to theaters and other venues will be restricted to scholars and a limited number of registered adults per delegation.
+Only judges and participants will be allowed inside buildings used for debate.

 More Highlights

-You can also look forward to the Yale Ball, where you can dance (or not dance) with your fellow scholars from over fifty countries, a special Thanksgiving meal, and beautiful historic venues for the Scholar’s Bowl, Debate Showcase, and Scholar’s Show - the Shubert Theatre and Yale's own Woolsey Hall.
+You can also look forward to the Yale Ball, where you can dance (or not dance) with your fellow scholars from over fifty countries, a special Thanksgiving-ish meal (which may actually be Tex-Mex), and beautiful historic venues for the Scholar’s Bowl, Debate Showcase, and Scholar’s Show - the Shubert Theatre and Yale's own Woolsey Hall.

 Pwaa in Real Life